-How to do Calf Raises
+How to do the Barbell Calf Raise

-Mistakes commonly made in the Calf Raise
+Mistakes commonly made in the Barbell Calf Raise

-It is important that when performing the calf raise that you should keep your back straight and brace your abs throughout the exercise instead of performing with a rounded back and careless abs as this can injure you.
+It is important that when performing the barbell calf raise that you should keep your back straight and brace your abs throughout the exercise instead of performing with a rounded back and careless abs as this can injure you.

-Safety when performing Calf Raises
+Safety when performing Barbell Calf Raises